eqNj/eqN-PD2-Filter/README.md

 All rare items will still show at all levels.
 This includes all class items (wands, orbs, helms, scepters/maces, staves, claws) and any rare bows or crossbows of all tiers aswell.
 (Relaxed Filter)

 Select magic items from all tiers, those that are best for crafting, will show, and they will be indicated by two gray asterisks, one on each side.
 High item level magic amulets will, once identified, show the exact character level best for crafting them to ensure +2 skills rolls are possible.
-(All Filter Versions)
+(All filter levels)

 Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed favoring exceptional/elite items), as well as any elite class items that could be used for runewords.
-(All Filter Versions)
+(All filter levels)

 The following items will have added descriptions when they appear to be good for LLD (Low Level Dueling) or for high level PvE, and/or are in a state in which corruption would potentially yield a good LLD item: Charms, Jewels (Magic and Rare), certain Magic class item & weapon bases (ideal for crafting or usage as is), Rare and Crafted weapons and class items, and certain Unique and Set items popular for LLD.
 The following runeword bases specifically for LLD will show at all levels: 10%+ ED Naga, Lance, or Divine Scepter (for use with the Honor or Insight runewords). +3 Blade Fury (ethereal) and +3 Dragon Talon (non-ethereal) exceptional claws (for use with the Pattern or Malice runewords).
-(All Filter Versions)
+(All filter levels)

 Descriptions have been added to almost every quest item and/or utility item in the game.
 These descriptions are either lore tidbits or famous quotes throughout history befitting the items.
-(All Filter Versions)
+(All filter levels)

 ###### Read the "Changelog" further below for more details on the filters' features.
 (Relative to the above, using the Relaxed filter as the assumed baseline.)

-## Versions
+## Levels

 ##### Relaxed - Ideal for early ladder where almost anything can be an upgrade and low tier items can be valuable.
-Also good for "Solo Self Found" / singleplayer, hardcore, and early ladder crafters.
+Also good for "Solo Self Found" / singleplayer, hardcore, and early ladder crafting.
 This filter will show you if anything usable, even into the late game, would drop for any class.
 Period.
 The Relaxed filter is for those used to life without one.
 Those of us who like quality of life improvements but don't want potentially useful items hidden from them.
-This is the base filter upon which the following two versions are designed.
+This is the base filter upon which the following two levels are designed.

-##### Strict - Ideal for well geared characters and those who wish to only see more generally useful items and perfer magic class items specifically be for their current character's class.
-This filter still shows you all of the niche runeword bases and the best general crafting bases from the Relaxed version, including those most useful for LLD.
+##### Medium - Ideal for well geared characters and those who wish to only see more generally useful items and perfer magic class items specifically be for their current character's class.
+This filter still shows you all of the niche runeword bases and the best general crafting bases from the Relaxed level, including those useful for LLD.
 Crafting bases shown become specialized at character level 80.
-This filter finds a happy medium between the Relaxed and SuperStrict filter.
+This filter finds a happy 'medium' between the Relaxed and SuperStrict filter.

 ##### SuperStrict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
-Tailored to only show non-set/unique armors or weapons that have a high value in trading.
+Tailored to only show non-set/unique armors or weapons that have a reasonably high value in trading.
 This filter is useful for those who regularly run high density maps and dungeons and are mostly only looking for items with the highest trade value.

+##### StrictLLD - This is essentially a copy of the SuperStrict filter level, however it will continue to show & even notify when a LLD crafting base drops.
+This level is designed for late ladder and/or targeted LLD item farming.

+##### ShowRecipes - This level shows all crafting and upgrading recipes on any applicable items.
+It will also show the recommended level for LLD crafting on most LLD crafting bases.
+This level will show all runes necessary on any socketed non-magic (white) items.
+This level is not recommended for use while item finding, but just in case it uses SuperStrict as a baseline.
+It does still show (not notify) all LLD crafting bases, as well as all non-magic (white) items that drop with more than a single socket.

 ###### The differences between these filters, relative to the Relaxed filter as a baseline, are further described below.
 All of these filters share the same leveling experience prior to character level 75.

-## 'Relaxed' / 'Strict' / 'SuperStrict' Filter Differences
+## 'Relaxed' / 'Medium' / 'SuperStrict' Filter Differences

-### The 'Strict' filter has the following changes (after character level 75):
+### The 'Medium' filter has the following changes (after character level 75):

-Gold piles less than 1000 are hidden.
+Gold piles less than 1600 are hidden.

 Flawless gems no longer notify.
 (Perfect gems still do.)

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)

-Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.
+Non-magic (white) elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

 Normal and exceptional magic items are hidden unless specifically great for crafting for your class or nearly impossible to shop and useful for LLD crafting.